krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

   - applying group policies
   - Kerberos based SSO
   - supports joining Linux or Windows-baseded EC2 instances
+- Simple AD provides a subset of the features offered by AWS Managed Microsoft AD.
+Simple AD is a standalone managed directory that is powered by a Samba 4 Active Directory Compatible Server. __Simple AD does not support features such as trust relationships with other domains.
+Use it if you have 5,000 or fewer users__

 ### Identity providers <a id="IdentityProviders"></a>